yohanchatelain/fmriprep/docs/workflows.rst

 :ref:`head-motion estimation <bold_hmc>` and :ref:`T2* map creation <bold_t2s>`.

-For the :ref:`head-motion estimation workflow <bold_hmc>`, only the first echo is submitted as this echo is expected to have the highest contrast.
-For :ref:`T2* map creation <bold_t2s>`, all echos are considered jointly to look at voxel-wise T2* decay across echos.
+For the :ref:`head-motion estimation workflow <bold_hmc>`, only the first echo is submitted as this echo is expected to have the highest contrast between gray and white matter.
+For :ref:`T2* map creation <bold_t2s>`, all echos are considered jointly to look at voxel-wise T2* decay.

 .. _bold_ref: